 The Alpha Epsilon Delta collection consists of the rules, rituals, petitions, reports, and memorabilia of the University of Alabama's charter chapter of this medical honors society.

-Alston, Finlay and Co. in Liverpoorl, England, writes to Mazyck and Bell in Charleston, South Carolina, about cotton and tobacco sales in England.
-The letter is written on their prices current sheet.
+Letter from an unidentified employee of Alston, Finlay, and Company in Liverpool, England, to Mazyck and Bell in Charleston, South Carolina, about cotton and tobacco sales in England.
+The letter is written on the company's current prices list.

 Charter of Tuscaloosa, Alabama, branch of this international service organization